muggy8/improbable/from-me-to-me/Ur78er4a.md

 Still feeling unsure, I just ended up asking Phanna a question instead.

-"Um... sure... but why do you wanh me comming along?"
+"Um... why do you want me coming along?"
 I asked hesitantly

 "Well, Yesterday, the elves in the mountains kinda snagged me and questioned me all day.
 I was thinking I'd have you entertain the elves today so I can explore the mountains alone."